Sanket399/MCQ_Quizzer/FCN_mcqs.md

 c) It is used to prevent routing loops within a single autonomous system
 d) It represents the cost of the route based on link speed Correct answer: B

+51. Which of the following can be suited as a definition of an Access List?
+a) Set of protocols to define traffic in a router
+b) Set of rules used for packet filtering
+c) Set of guidelines that every router should follow
+d) Set of features that every router contains
+Correct answer: B

+52. Which of the following set is used to identify Access Lists?
+a) Number and name
+b) Number and special characters
+c) Names and binary numbers
+d) Special character and binary numbers
+Correct answer: A

+53. Which of the following aspects can’t be managed by a standard access list?
+a) Allowing a Network
+b) Denying a sub-network
+c) Denying a service
+d) Allowing a host
+Correct answer: C

+54. Which set of things will be taken into account in order to filter the packets in an extended access list?
+a) Source IP address and destination IP address
+b) Source IP address, protocol and port number
+c) Source IP address
+d) Source IP address, protocol, port number and destination IP address
+Correct answer: D

+55. One interface of a router can have multiple access lists.
+a) True
+b) False
+Correct answer: A

+56. What will happen if an empty access list is assigned to an interface?
+a) It will allow all the packets into the network
+b) It will deny all the packets from entering the network
+c) It will allow only few packets into the network
+d) It does nothing
+Correct answer: B

+57. What is the range of standard access list, if it is numbered?
+a) 1 to 99
+b) 99 to 199
+c) 1 to 99 or 1300 to 1999
+d) 99 to 199 or 2000 to 3000
+Correct answer: A

+58. What is the range of numbered extended access list?
+a) 1 to 99 or 1300 to 1999
+b) 1 to 99 or 1300 to 2699
+c) 100 to 199 or 1999 to 2699
+d) 100 to 199 or 2000 to 2699
+Correct answer: D

+59. Which of the following cannot be an advantage of an access list?
+a) It furnishes the security
+b) It helps the network to perform well
+c) It speeds up the packet transmission
+d) It manages the traffic over the network
+Correct answer: C

+60. What is the main advantage of Port Access Control List?
+a) It is implemented on layer 3 devices
+b) It supports outbound and inbound traffic
+c) It can have 2 access lists on a layer 2 interface
+d) It can be configured on Ether-Channel also
+Correct answer: B

+61. Which command would you place on the interface connected to the Internet?
+A. ip nat inside
+B. ip nat outside
+C. ip outside global
+D. ip inside local
+Answer: Option B

+62. Which command will show you all the translations active on your router?
+A. show ip nat translations
+B. show ip nat statistics
+C. debug ip nat
+D. clear ip nat translations *

+63. Which command would you place on the interface on a private network?
+A. ip nat inside
+B. ip nat outside
+C. ip outside global
+D. ip inside local
+Answer: Option A

+64. Pat Address Translation is also termed what?
+A. NAT Fast
+B. NAT Static
+C. NAT Overload
+D. Overloading Static
+Answer: Option C

+65. When creating a pool of global addresses, which of the following can be used instead of the netmask command?
+A. / (slash notation)
+B. prefix-length
+C. no mask
+D. block-size
+Answer: Option A

+66. Which of the following would be a good starting point for troubleshooting if your router is not translating?
+A. Reboot.
+B. Call Cisco.
+C. Check your interfaces for the correct configuration.
+D. Run the debug all command.
+Answer: Option C

+67. Which command will show you the summary of the NAT configuration?
+A. show ip nat translations
+B. show ip nat statistics
+C. debug ip nat
+D. clear ip nat translations *
+Answer: Option B

+68. Which of the following is considered to be the destination host before translation?
+A. Inside local
+B. Outside local
+C. Inside global
+D. Outside global
+Answer: Option B

+69. Which of the following is considered to be the address after translation?
+A. Inside local
+B. Outside local
+C. Inside global
+D. Outside global
+Answer: Option C

+70. Which are considered the methods of NAT?
+(Select all that apply) 1..
+Static
+2..
+IP NAT pool
+3..
+Dynamic
+4..
+NAT double-translation
+5..
+Overload
+A. 1 and 6
+B. 3 only
+C. 1, 3 and 5
+D. All of the above
+Answer: Option C

+71. Which command will allow you to see real-time translations on your router?
+A.
+show ip nat translations
+B.
+show ip nat statistics
+C.
+debug ip nat
+D.
+clear ip nat translations *
+Answer: Option C

+72. Which of the following would be good reasons to run NAT?
+1. You need to connect to the Internet and your hosts don't have globally unique IP addresses.
+2. You change to a new ISP that requires you to renumber your network.
+3. You don't want any hosts connecting to the Internet.
+4. You require two intranets with duplicate addresses to merge.
+A.
+1, 2 and 4
+B.
+2 and 4
+C.
+3 only
+D.
+All of the above
+Answer: Option A

+73. Which of the following are advantages of using NAT?
+1. Translation introduces switching path delays.
+2. Conserves legally registered addresses.
+3. Causes loss of end-to-end IP traceability.
+4. Increases flexibility when connecting to the Internet.
+5. Certain applications will not function with NAT enabled.
+6. Reduces address overlap occurrence.
+A.
+1, 3 and 4
+B.
+3, 5 and 6
+C.
+5 and 6
+D.
+2, 4 and 6
+Answer: Option D

+74. Which of the following is considered to be the address before translation?
+A.
+Inside local
+B.
+Outside local
+C.
+Inside global
+D.
+Outside global
+Answer: Option A

+75. Which of the following are disadvantages of using NAT?
+1. Translation introduces switching path delays.
+2. Conserves legally registered addresses.
+3. Causes loss of end-to-end IP traceability.
+4. Increases flexibility when connecting to the Internet.
+5. Certain applications will not function with NAT enabled.
+6. Reduces address overlap occurrence.
+A.
+1, 3 and 5
+B.
+3 and 4
+C.
+2, 4 and 5
+D.
+1 and 3
+Answer: Option A

+76. Which of the following is considered to be the destination host after translation?
+A.
+Inside local
+B.
+Outside local
+C.
+Inside global
+D.
+Outside global
+Answer: Option C

+77. Which command will create a dynamic pool named Todd that will provide you with 30 global addresses?
+A.
+ip nat pool Todd 171.16.10.65 171.16.10.94 net 255.255.255.240
+B.
+ip nat pool Todd 171.16.10.65 171.16.10.94 net 255.255.255.224
+C.
+ip nat pool todd 171.16.10.65 171.16.10.94 net 255.255.255.224
+D.
+ip nat pool Todd 171.16.10.1 171.16.10.254 net 255.255.255.0
+Answer: Option B

+78. Which command will clear all the translations active on your router?
+A.
+show ip nat translations
+B.
+show ip nat statistics
+C.
+debug ip nat
+D.
+clear ip nat translations *
+Answer: Option D

+79. Which of the following is considered to be the destination host after translation?
+A.
+Inside local
+B.
+Outside local
+C.
+Inside global
+D.
+Outside global
+Answer: Option D